AAYUSH-GUPTA-coder/Updraft/courses/advanced-foundry/2-how-to-create-an-NFT-collection/19-advanced-evm/+page.md

 <img src="/foundry-nfts/19-advanced-evm/advanced-evm7.png" width="100%" height="auto">

-This hex formmat, this encoding, is how a computer understands the number `1`.
+This hex format, this encoding, is how a computer understands the number `1`.

 Now, as mentioned, this can be used to encode basically anything, we can write a function to encode a string and see what it's output would be just the same.